 How Adventure Therapy Works

 Adventure therapy fosters rehab, growth, development, and improvement of a person’s physical and psychological wellbeing through activities that involve firsthand experience.
-Adventure therapy is often conducted using a family or group.
+It is often conducted using a family or group.
 It uses an outdoor environment to evoke change by using experience with collaborative games, trust, and activities, problem-solving initiatives, high adventure, and outdoor endeavors.

 Following each activity, the group processes the events.
 This part of the program consists of a discussion in which therapists help clients internalize their experiences and correlate them with therapeutic goals.